Reach-Above/reach-above.github.io/ATSRAC2022.md

             hidden: false,
             title: 'Thank You',
             image: '',
-            description: 'Staff, especially Public Works, for their support and updates at meetings as well as being available when needed <br>Andrew Johnson who serves as the staff liaison for the AT&SRC; <br>Members of Council for appointing and supporting the Committee and especially Councillor Janice Jones who provided important guidance at various times; <br>	Committee Members who volunteered their time and knowledge to promote active transportation in our community.',
+            description: '•Staff, especially Public Works, for their support and updates at meetings as well as being available when needed <br>Andrew Johnson who serves as the staff liaison for the AT&SRC; <br>•Members of Council for appointing and supporting the Committee and especially Councillor Janice Jones who provided important guidance at various times; <br>•Committee Members who volunteered their time and knowledge to promote active transportation in our community.',
             location: {
                 center: [-78.67846, 43.97120],
                 zoom: 11.57,